Nevermind-s/Fast-Furious-Autonomous/README.md

 ## Conclusion

-Training and Validation losses on the VGG16 model
+All models were able to learn to drive on the first track accurataly.
+But on the VGG16 model was able to drive the car on the second track.
+The following figure shows the training and validation losses on the VGG16 model.

 ![image processing pipeline](test_val_loss_plots/Hybrid_DataSet/model_vgg16_hybrid_rockissue_new_10epchs_64x460x100.jpg)

 The models has been evaluated based on the following :